muxinc/mux-docs/source/index.html.md

 ### Metadata

-The metadata object allows you to provide details about the video and environment that can't be detected automatically or if the video fails to load.
+The data object allows you to provide details about the video and environment that can't be detected automatically or if the video fails to load.

-All metadata parameters except for `property_key` are *optional*, however you'll be able to compare more and see more interesting results as you include more data.
+All metadata details except for `property_key` are *optional*, however you'll be able to compare and see more interesting results as you include more details.

-- `video_` details describe the current video that's playing and are all reset automatically when [changing the video](#changing-the-video)
+- Video details (prepended by `video_`) describe the current video that's playing and are all reset automatically when [changing the video](#changing-the-video)
-- `player_` details describe the player configuration that's being used and should be set each time a new player is instantiated.
+- Player details (prepended by `player_`) describe the player configuration that's being used and should be set each time a new player is instantiated.
 They do not reset when the video is changed.
 - All other details can be set once per page load, and after being set they will persist between videos and player instances on a page.

 Name	| Description